-- Conferences in 2008, 2012 and 2016 at the Pocantico Conference Center of the Rockefeller Brothers Fund, which brought together representatives of federal agencies and members of the major campaigns to discuss transition planning.
-The 2016 conference included speakers from the 2008 transition team of President Obama and the 2012 team of Republican candidate Mitt Romney, including the chairman of the Romney Readiness Project.
-Attendees included officials from the Republican campaigns of Donald Trump, John Kasich and Ted Cruz, and the Democratic campaigns of Hillary Clinton and Bernie Sanders.
-The Boston Consulting Group helped facilitate the 2012 and 2016 conferences and prepared a wealth of materials relating to the 2016 presidential transition. - Convening three presidential transition roundtable forums in 2016 with members of the Hillary Clinton and Donald Trump transition teams to provide information and best practices on preparing to govern and to facilitate a smooth handover of power from the Obama administration to the successful candidate. - Engagement with more than 170 career agency executives from 40 agencies during 2016 and 2017 to help them plan for the presidential transition and anticipate the needs of the presidential transition teams. - Interviews with members of the Trump and Clinton transition teams, the Obama administration and agency transition service providers following the 2016 presidential election to understand how the transition teams, the White House and the service providers were organized, what worked and what should take place in the future to improve the process. - Development of a series of interactive courses to provide new and prospective political appointees with the tools they need to succeed and excel in their roles as government leaders. - Discussions with Congress that led to passage of new laws that reduced the number of political appointees subject to Senate confirmation; provided office space, equipment and support to eligible candidates immediately after their political conventions; and established White House and federal agency councils designed to assist the transition teams of the presidential candidates. - An in-depth analysis of presidential transition calendars, and how presidents-elect spend their time between the election and the inauguration, developed in cooperation with the Boston Consulting Group. - Sponsoring the release event for the Romney transition team's book, Romney Readiness Project 2012: Retrospective & Lessons Learned, by Michael Leavitt, Chris Liddell, Daniel Kroese and Clark Campbell, detailing the Romney team's presidential transition planning goals, milestones and activities. - The Partnership's 2010 report "Ready to Govern," which detailed the preparations made by the presidential campaigns of Sens.
+- Conferences in 2008, 2012 and 2016 at the Pocantico Conference Center of the Rockefeller Brothers Fund, and a virtual conference in 2020, which brought together representatives of federal agencies and members of the major campaigns to discuss transition planning.
+The Boston Consulting Group helped facilitate the 2012 and 2016 conferences and prepared a wealth of materials relating to the virtual 2020 presidential transition. - Creating an oral history of transitions through our Transition Lab podcast that was launched in 2020 and used as the basis for the book, The Peaceful Transfer of Power. - Convening three presidential transition roundtable forums in 2016 with members of the Hillary Clinton and Donald Trump transition teams to provide information and best practices on preparing to govern and to facilitate a smooth handover of power from the Obama administration to the successful candidate. - Engagement with more than 170 career agency executives from 40 agencies during 2020 and 2021 to help them plan for the presidential transition and anticipate the needs of the presidential transition teams. - Interviews with numerous participants from the Trump, Hillary Clinton, Obama, Romney, McCain, George W. Bush, George H.W.
+Bush and other campaigns, transition teams or administrations. - Interviews with agency transition service providers following the 2016 and 2020 presidential elections to understand how the transition teams, the White House and the service providers were organized, what worked and what should take place in the future to improve the process. - Discussions with Congress that led to passage of new laws that provide office space, equipment and support to eligible candidates immediately after their political conventions; require interagency emergency preparedness exercises; establish White House and federal agency councils designed to assist the transition teams of the presidential candidates; and require the release of transition services on an equitable basis to the candidates in case there is no clear winner five days after the presidential election.

+- An in-depth analysis of presidential transition calendars, and how presidents-elect spend their time between the election and the inauguration, developed in cooperation with the Boston Consulting Group. - Sponsoring the release event for the Romney transition team's book, Romney Readiness Project 2012: Retrospective & Lessons Learned, by Michael Leavitt, Chris Liddell, Daniel Kroese and Clark Campbell, detailing the Romney team's presidential transition planning goals, milestones and activities. - The Partnership's 2010 report "Ready to Govern," which detailed the preparations made by the presidential campaigns of Sens.
 Barack Obama and John McCain and the outgoing Bush administration for the 2008 presidential transition.
-This report recommended ways to improve presidential transitions, including through early preparation, changes to the appointment and personnel processes, and coordination between outgoing and incoming administrations.

-- Interviews with numerous participants from the Trump, Hillary Clinton, Obama, Romney, McCain, George W. Bush, George H.W.
-Bush and other campaigns, transition teams or administrations. - Review of historical documents that were developed as part of past transition operations as well as scholarly studies on the subject of presidential transitions and the presidency.
+This report recommended ways to improve presidential transitions, including through early preparation, changes to the appointment and personnel processes, and coordination between outgoing and incoming administrations. - Review of historical documents that were developed as part of past transition operations as well as scholarly studies on the subject of presidential transitions and the presidency.